 Peli vs Storm, in terms of ease of use

-So as Peli offers more than 40 sizes compared with Storms 25 (approx.), there is a greater chance that you’ll find a closer match using Pelican.
-This can make your case(s) easier to handle and lighter.
+So as Peli offers more than 40 sizes compared with Storms 25, there is a greater chance that you’ll find a closer match using Pelican.
+Selecting a more appropriately sized case can mean they are easier to handle and lighter.

 Storm cases win comfortably here.
 The press and pull design makes them vastly easier to use, with the Peli versions seeming outdated in comparison (they can also hurt your fingers trying to open them).

 However, whilst the Storm case pressure valve operates automatically, the Peli version requires manual adjustment.
-As well as being more of a hassle (and being ineffective in locations where you can’t get to the case – such as the hold of an aircraft) it is also possible to accidentally detach and lose the pressure valve from the Peli case.
+As well as being more of a hassle (and being ineffective in locations where you can’t get to the case – such as the hold of an aircraft), it is also possible to accidentally detach and lose the pressure valve from the Peli case.

 Which waterproof case is the best value for money?

 Similar sizes cases tend to be cheaper across the Storm range than for their Peli counterparts.

-Put simply, either Peli or Storm cases will provide a durable, long lasting solution for protecting your items.
+Put simply, either Peli or Storm cases will provide a durable, long-lasting solution for protecting your items.

-Due to their expected lifespan – not to mention their lifetime guarantee – both Peli and Storm cases provide true value for money.
+Due to their expected lifespan – not to mention their lifetime guarantee – both Peli and Storm cases provide genuine value for money.
 However, Storm cases are fractionally cheaper, meaning they just shade this category.